AI API

 1. Use Streaming: Enable streaming for better perceived latency

-2. Use Appropriate Providers:
+2. Choose Appropriate Providers:

-• Silas for cybersecurity-specific tasks
+• ThreatWinds (Silas) for cybersecurity-specific tasks

 3. Minimize Context: Send only necessary message history